ANR-Switch/Data/README.md

 # Data
-Data repository used for SwiTCh simulations
+Data repository used for SwiTCh simulations.

+Contains all data relative to cyties :
+- GTFS
+- OSM